Gift01-source/soulSwipe-/soulswipe/README.md

 - Python 3.x
 - HTML/CSS/JS (for frontend)
-- (Optional) A web server like Flask or Django
+- (Optional) A web server like Flask
+-

 ### Installation